mesmo-dev/mesmo/docs/examples.md

 import mesmo
 ```

-- We will utilize `numpy` for the numerical operations in this tutorial.
+- We will utilize `numpy` for the numerical operations when constructing the peak load constraint.
 - We will use `plotly` for plotting and `os` for path operations later on.
 - The `import mesmo` call is needed to load MESMO and all its submodules.